d4rkr00t/awesome-web-performance/README.md

   - [The truth about CSS selector performance](https://blogs.windows.com/msedgedev/2023/01/17/the-truth-about-css-selector-performance/) — CSS, Microsoft, Selector, DOM.
   - [Using :is() in complex selectors selects more than you might initially think](https://www.bram.us/2023/01/17/using-is-in-complex-selectors-selects-more-than-you-might-initially-think/) — CSS, Selectors.
   - [Fixing INP with a VIEWPORT tag](https://www.phpied.com/fixing-inp-with-a-viewport-tag/) – INP, WebVitals, Lighthouse, Viewport, Mobile
+  - [How large DOM sizes affect interactivity, and what you can do about it](https://web.dev/dom-size-and-interactivity/) – Large DOM sizes have more of an effect on interactivity than you might think.
+This guide explains why, and what you can do.

 ## Talks / Videos